abedinzadeh/PA-Music/README.md

 PA-Music
-PA-Music is a Docker-based solution designed to stream online music and register to a SIP account, with easy web-based configuration.
+PA-Music is a Docker-based solution designed to stream online music and register to a SIP account, with easy web-based dashboard configuration.

 🔧 Setup Instructions